chandlerc/blog/content/slides/2026-memory-safety-deep-3/30_expressive.md

 {{% note %}}

 Just going to briefly touch on a number of different ways Carbon is more expressive than Rust.
+This is in addition to the cases where increased precision in the safety analysis that I've been talking about leads to more code being accepted as safe.

 {{% /note %}}